deckhouse/deckhouse/candi/bashible/docs/README.md

   * Use the same code for different purposes: installation, daily routine, vm image creation

 * Step files, and the bashible entrypoint are located in the `/var/lib/bashible` directory.
+  * Also, there is a bashible entrypoint for EE version in the `./ee/candi/bashible` directory.

 * Bashible is periodically executing on a Node by systemd unit timer.